ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/indexing-hierarchical-data.dotnet.markdown

 {PANEL/}

-{PANEL: Indexing Hierarchical Data}
+{PANEL: Index hierarchical data}

-To index the elements of a hierarchical structure like the one demonstrated above, use RavenDB's `Recurse` method.
+To index the elements of a hierarchical structure like the one above, use RavenDB's `Recurse` method.

-In the sample below, we use `Recurse` to go through comments in the post thread and index them by their authors.
+The sample below shows how to use `Recurse` to traverse the comments in the post thread and index them by their authors.

 {CODE-TABS}
 {CODE-TAB:csharp:AbstractIndexCreationTask indexes_2@Indexes\IndexingHierarchicalData.cs /}
 {CODE-TAB:csharp:Operation indexes_3@Indexes\IndexingHierarchicalData.cs /}